ShootingStar91/compressionstudy/documentation/weekreport5.md

 I created the classes CByte and BitStream which proved to be very useful for this.

-Last commit divided the HuffmanCoder into three parts: private Entry-class became its own public class, and encoding and decoding are now two separate classes: HuffmanCompressor, and HuffmanDecompressor.
+I divided the HuffmanCoder into three parts: private Entry-class became its own public class, and encoding and decoding are now two separate classes: HuffmanCompressor, and HuffmanDecompressor.
 The huffman main methods are also divided into separate smaller methods which cleaned the code up nicely.
 JavaDocs are not done yet but I will do them before the end of this week.

-This document will be updated during the week as I will make more commits.
+I then started writing Lempel-Ziv-Welch into LZW-class.
+I finished compression-method, but I am not sure if it works because I did not yet finish decompression.
+It does however make the file smaller so that is a good sign.

+I wrote tests for CByte and BitStream classes and Huffman classes - for Huffman I only have one integration test so far, I will have to think more about how to make the unit tests.

+I added javadoc comments to all classes which are in use currently.

+I have not yet made my own HashMap class.
+ArrayList replacement is ready, and there are some tests, but I did not yet test using it in the actual huffman algorithm.
+I will do that at the same time with HashMap next week.

+# What next

+Next week I will write a HashMap class and custom sorting method and replace ArrayList with my custom list class.
+I will also try to finish LZW decompression and write some more unit tests for individual methods.